Wouldn’t it be great if you could publish new content on your site, and the following happened … all from your page address:

 Permalinks are the permanent URLs to your individual posts, categories and other taxonomies (a way to group things together) like archives.

-A permalink is the URL that others use to link to articles or sections of your site or the links you send in an email pointing to posts on your site.
-Some people also call permalinks “pretty” URLs.
+A permalink is the URL that people and search engines use to link to your posts or sections of your site or the links you send in emails pointing readers to your posts.
+Permalinks are often called “pretty” URLs.

-Permalinks make the URL pointing to each post on your website permanent, hence a permalink.
+Permalinks make the web address pointing to each post on your blog permanent, hence a permalink.

-As you are probably aware, WordPress is one of the best CMS applications you can use when it comes to SEO.
+Hopefully, by now you are probably aware that, WordPress is one of the best CMS tools available when it comes to SEO.

-WordPress is not only well optimized straight out of the box, but its SEO aspect can be considerably finetuned using excellent SEO plugins.
+WordPress is not only well optimized straight out of the box, but its SEO aspect can be further enhanced with SEO plugins.

-If you focus on the SEO aspect of your site or blog, then you should not ignore the importance of its site’s URLs.
-Search engines like Google place considerable weight on the structure of URLs when indexing site pages.
+If you focus on the SEO aspect of your site, then you should not ignore the importance of your site’s URLs.
+Search engines like Google tend to give special significance to the structure of your site’s URLs when indexing its content.

-Permalinks can be used to turn links on your site into memorable and more “search engine friendly” URLs.
-Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks can be used to make the links on your site into memorable and more “search engine friendly” URLs.
+Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s take a look at the reason why you should use permalinks when publishing content in WordPress.
+Now … let’s review the reason why it’s best to configure your permalinks in WordPress.

-By default, a WordPress installation uses a URL structure for your posts that isn’t search engine friendly and looks like this …
+By default, a WordPress installation uses a non-search engine friendly URL-naming structure for your posts that looks like this …

-Using Permalinks To Improve Your WordPress SEOWordPress uses the link structure with a string query shown above to locate information within its database.
-It does not help your site with on-site search engine optimization.
+The link structure shown above is used by WordPress to locate information inside its database.
+It does not mean anything to visitors or search engines, and it doesn’t help your website with on-site search engine optimization.

-As the screenshot below shows, many site owners haven’t configured their permalinks to publish search optimized content …
+As the screenshot image below shows, many site owners haven’t set up their permalinks …

-Although these sites are still getting their content indexed on search engines, many site owners are missing out on additional SEO benefits.
+Although these sites are still getting their content indexed on search engines, these site owners are missing out on additional SEO benefits.

-To get the greatest SEO benefit from using and improve your site’s rankings, you will want to make sure to set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get the best possible SEO benefit out of using WordPress and improve your site’s rankings, you will want to make sure to set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress offers the ability to create a custom URL structure for your published and archived posts, so your pages can easily go from something that is non-SEO friendly like this …
+WordPress allows you to create a custom URL structure for your published and archived posts, so your content can go from something that is non-SEO friendly like this …

 To something like this …

-In your WordPress admin select, Settings > Permalinks
+Log into your WordPress dashboard and select Settings > Permalinks …

 This will bring up the Permalink Settings screen …